bendy659/MinecraftMod-CustomItemModel/README.md

 <div align="center">

 # \# --- [ CIM | Custom Item Model ] --- \#
-# Give your items a little life.
+# Give your items a little bit of life

 ---